sematext/docs/docs/logs/index-events-via-elasticsearch-api.md

 title: Index Events via Elasticsearch API
 description: Sending, custom & default mapping, and indexing log events using Elasticsearch API.
-Use other applications such as Logstash, Apache Flume, Fluentd Plugin to send log events and search for logs using UI.
+Use other applications such as Logstash, Beats, Vector, Fluentd, Logagent, etc. to send log events and search for logs using UI.

 ## The Essentials